jerry81/leetcode/README.md

 conditional aggregate
 count(*) to get the # items in the group

+- see 517 for usage on full join and coalesce for default values
+- also join on date between two dates

 ## todo

 - come back to [method 4: cantor's diagonal argument](https://leetcode.com/problems/find-unique-binary-string/editorial/?envType=daily-question&envId=2023-11-16)